 Wine rated (2022 guide) 94/100

-A fragrant nose of black cherries, blackberries, mocha, dried flowers, bark, caramel, cedar, and cake spices.
+The nose offers aromas of black cherries, ripe fruit, mocha, dried flowers, bark, caramel, cedar, and cake spices.
 Medium-bodied with fine, firm tannins.
 Fragrant and silky, with abundant notes of ripe cherries and sweet spices.
-Well-structured and layered with a savory finish.
-Drink from 2025 onwards.
+Well-structured and layered, with a savory finish.
+Best enjoyed starting in 2025.

 The Wine Cellar Insider - Jeff Leve